Zeng Jian

-Zeng Jian (曾尖, born 19 November 1996) is a Singaporean table tennis player.
+Zeng Jian (曾尖, born 19 November 1996) is a table tennis player.
+Born in China, she represents Singapore.

 She won three Under-21 singles titles at the 2016 ITTF World Tour.
+She qualified and took part in the 2024 Summer Olympics at Paris.

 Career

 In late 2014, Zeng registered with the Singapore Table Tennis Association with hopes to acquire Singaporean nationality and play for the Singapore national team.
 She acquired Singaporean nationality in November 2019.